-- 1. Turn off the instrument.
-Electrodes can be left attached to instruments that have two connectors.
-On older models with a single connector, always remove the pH electrode when shutting down. - 2.
+- 1. Turn off the instrument. - 2.
 Rinse the SO2 electrode and syringe with distilled water.
 Let air dry. - 3.
-Rinse the pH Electrode and store it in the pH Electrode Storage Solution vial as directed under 'Setting up the SC-300 for the first time' item 6. - 4.
+Be sure to rinse the pH electrode with distilled water and then store it in its storage solution as directed under 'Setting up the SC-300 for the first time', item 6 (page 6 of this manual). - 4.
 Store all reagents tightly capped and away from heat and sunlight. - 5.
 Discard waste samples and solutions in accordance with local regulations.
 Acidic solutions can be neutralized by slow addition of baking soda (sodium bicarbonate) with stirring until effervescence ceases. - 6.
-For prolonged storage, remove the batteries from the unit.
+For prolonged storage, remove the batteries from the SC-300 unit.

 Technical assistance: info@vinmetrica.com tel.
-760-494-0597 x102
+760-494-0597